mtp1032/WoWThreadTests/README.md

 # WoWThreads Tests
- A set of Lua scripts to test WoWThreads
+ A set of Lua scripts to test the WoWThreads (code name Talon) asynchronous, non-preemptive multithreading library.